 Ingredient Number eleven: Just Chill!

 If you have done everything that you needed to do, and you have done it to the best of your ability, then just sit back and relax.
 Leave the rest to rest.
-Obsessing over something only takes away from the joy of achieving it.
+Obsessing over something or the past only takes away from the joy of achieving it.